 And this is the testimony: God has given us eternal life, and this life is in his Son.
 (1 John 5:11)

-If you were to suspend a cable from time to eternity, it would stretch to infinity and beyond.
+If you were to suspend a cable from one end of time to the other, it would stretch to infinity and beyond.
 Suppose you could take hold of that cable and mark it with a pen.
 That etching would represent your life here on earth as it compares to life eternal.
 James would say it this way: “Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes” (James 4:14).

-Seek God’s wisdom in the decisions you make, remembering their eternal consequence.
+Seek God’s wisdom in the decisions you are making today—they have eternal consequence.